team-chiru/sidemark-back/README.md

 ### Unit tests

-To run the test, a database.db file must be initialized by the script: `simple_entity.sql`
+To run the test, a database.db file must be initialized by the script: `LikemarkTable.sql`

-The database must be create in the `/src/app` folder.
+The database must be create in the `/src` folder.
 So, run those commands to create the database:

 ```
-cd src/app
+cd src
-sqlite3 database.db < sql/simple_entity.sql
+sqlite3 database.db < sql/LikemarkTable.sql
 ```
 and run this command to start unit test: